recoding-io/deno-todo-app/README.md

 ```

 * Note - Unstable tag is used because the Mongo module is still in developing phase by the time when this code has been created.

+## Full step by step tutorial

+* (Create To Do List App using Deno, Oak, MongoDB and View Engine - Part-1)["https://youtu.be/xADFwCF6ECA"]
+* (Create To Do List App using Deno, Oak, MongoDB and View Engine - Part-2)["https://youtu.be/dRamdHD2UWU"]